shissam/arloRATLS-diy/README.md

 Starting in 2023, the vendor has announced [End Of Life Policy](https://community.arlo.com/t5/Arlo/End-Of-Life-Policy/m-p/1893275#M84782) meaning that ```legacy``` products will no longer push recordings to the vendor's cloud storage service completely defeating the ability to access historical recordings which were part of the vendor's marketing and service agreement (implied through the vendor's explicit marketing literatire) with owners which was advertised and maintained from [2016-Oct-12](https://web.archive.org/web/20161012153328/http://www.arlo.com/en-us/products/arlo/default.aspx) to [2020-May-27](https://web.archive.org/web/20200527223637/https://www.arlo.com/en-us/products/arlo/default.aspx) based on third-party web site captures.

-Furthermore, [Automatic email alerts and push notifications may be reduced or eliminated](https://downloads.arlo.com/images/PDFs/EOL_Policy/Arlo_End-of-Life-Policy-2022.pdf), meaning that owners _may_ have no idea that something has transpired (i.e., motion or audio detection) thereby placing the onus on the owner determine (by some means) that there is an event that needs attention.
+Furthermore, [Automatic email alerts and push notifications may be reduced or eliminated](https://downloads.arlo.com/images/PDFs/EOL_Policy/Arlo_End-of-Life-Policy-2022.pdf), meaning that owners _may_ have no idea that something has transpired (i.e., motion or audio detection) thereby placing the onus on the owner to determine (by some means) that there is an event that needs attention.
 And if by some "magic" the owner is made aware that something has occurred, the owner must access the locally stored videos as a means determine the extent of the event.

 ## Impact